India Tax Residency and US LLC: What the Treaty Covers

 | Fourth | March 15 | 100% of advance tax |

-For a founder earning income through a US LLC, no TDS (Tax Deducted at Source) is withheld on that income — the US client does not deduct Indian tax, and the LLC itself has no TDS obligation.
-This means the full tax on foreign income is payable as advance tax.
+For a founder earning through a US LLC, no TDS (Tax Deducted at Source) is withheld.
+Your US client does not deduct Indian tax, and the LLC has no TDS obligation.
+The full tax on foreign income comes due as advance tax.

-The penalty for underpayment: Under Section 234B, interest at 1% per month (simple interest) is charged on the shortfall if advance tax paid is less than 90% of the assessed tax.
-Under Section 234C, interest at 1% per month is charged on the shortfall for each quarter where the installment is less than the prescribed percentage.
+Underpayment penalty: Section 234B charges 1% per month (simple interest) on the shortfall if advance tax paid is less than 90% of assessed tax.
+Section 234C charges 1% per month for each quarter where the installment falls short of the prescribed percentage.

-The timing challenge with foreign income: LLC income for a calendar year (January-December, following the US tax year) does not align with India's financial year (April-March).
-The founder needs to estimate income in advance, convert it to INR at the applicable exchange rate, and pay quarterly installments — all before the income may have been fully earned or received.
+The timing is painful.
+LLC income follows the US calendar year (January-December).
+India's financial year runs April-March.
+You need to estimate income in advance, convert to INR at the applicable exchange rate, and pay quarterly installments before the income may have been fully earned.

-Exchange rate conversion follows the CBDT rules: foreign income is converted to INR using the telegraphic transfer buying rate (TTBR) of the State Bank of India on the last day of the month immediately preceding the month in which the income is chargeable to tax, or the TTBR on the date of payment/receipt, depending on the specific provision.
+Exchange rate conversion follows CBDT rules: use the SBI telegraphic transfer buying rate (TTBR) on the last day of the month preceding the month in which income is chargeable, or the TTBR on the date of payment/receipt, depending on the provision.

 TDS and TCS on Outward Remittances